Table of Contents

 Before we get into the nuts and bolts of investing for children, we should stress that investing is not the same as saving.

-Saving is basically putting money aside a little (or a lot) at a time.
+Saving is basically putting money aside a little (or a lot) at a time into a bank account that earns interest.
 People have several reasons for saving.
 First, they save for specific things such as a house deposit or a holiday.
 Money is also aside for emergencies that might occur in the future.
 Saving options include ordinary savings accounts in banks, building society accounts, or credit unions.

 Inflation and the value of money in real terms

 The big problem with any savings is the interest rate applicable to money in the account.
 If the interest rate is not high enough to counter inflation, any money put into savings accounts will lose value in real terms.
-In the UK, you’ll see that the best savings accounts are Fixed-Rate Bonds, and even the best of these only offers 1.45% AER.
+In the UK, the best savings accounts that offer good rates are Fixed-Rate Bonds, and even the best only offer 6.0% AER.

-With the current UK inflation rate in 2022 running at 5.5%, with the possibility of it reaching 7% later this year, you can immediately see the disparity in terms of how much interest money invested in a savings account earns, as opposed to how much it will lose through inflation.
-So in effect, any money you put into savings accounts for your children loses value in real terms year-on-year.
+With the current UK inflation rate in 2023 running at 6.8%, you can immediately see the disparity in terms of how much interest money invested in a savings account earns, as opposed to how much it will lose through inflation.
+So, in effect, any money you put into children’s savings accounts loses value in real terms on a year-on-year basis.

 Investments can earn considerably more.
-For example, over the past decade, the average return on investments in domestic stocks was 16.63%, while the average return on International stocks was 7.39%
+For example, over the past decade in the United States, the average return on investments in domestic stocks was 13.8%, while the average return on International stocks was 5.8%.

 Best children’s investments